dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 - pandas
 - plotly

-Advantages: The data were originally created with Spark, and Spark can nominally work with all of the datasets.
+Advantages: The data were originally created with Spark, and Spark nominally works with all of the datasets (assuming sufficient computational hardware is available).

-Limitations: Although set-up is easy for local mode, performing queries on large datasets generally requires a multi-node cluster, which can be challenging to set up and expensive to run.
+Limitations: Although set-up is easy for local mode, Spark only offers advantages over DuckDB and pandas when run in cluster mode, which can be challenging to set up and expensive to run.

 ##### Getting Started